niklas2165/customer-support-crew/README.md

 ### 3.1 Model Evaluation

-- **Training Time Metrics:**
+- **Performance Report:**
-  The classifier’s accuracy is evaluated using a test/train split and `sklearn`'s classification report.
+  The model is evaluated using a stratified train/test split and `classification_report`.
+Scores are reviewed per intent label to identify underrepresented or poorly predicted classes.

-- **Class Distribution Awareness:**
-  Performance metrics per intent help identify class imbalance and optimize templates or thresholds accordingly.
+- **Training Validity:**
+  Only raw text (subject + body) is used as input, and only `intent_label` as the output, ensuring a clean supervised learning setup with no leakage from response or urgency fields.

 ### 3.2 Runtime Monitoring

-- **Agent-Level Logging:**
+- **Agent Logs:**
-  All key steps are logged using `logging`, with output visible locally and in GitHub Actions logs.
+  All agents log key actions using Python’s `logging` module.
+These logs are visible locally or via GitHub Actions during each run.

+- **Visual Feedback (Frontend):**
+  The HTML dashboard (`docs/index.html`) shows what email was processed, its intent, urgency, and generated response — with a timestamp for auditing.

-- **Frontend Audit Trail:**
+- **Database Audit Trail:**
-  `index.html` acts as an audit dashboard that’s updated every day with one new processed email.

-- **Data Provenance:**
-  Every processed email is logged in `support_emails.db`, allowing downstream analysis of trends, misclassifications, and re-training opportunities.
+  Every email — regardless of whether it came from the API or historical set — is logged in `support_emails.db`, providing a searchable archive.

 ### 3.3 CI/CD Monitoring

-- **Live Logs:**
+- **Run Visibility:**
-  Every scheduled run is visible in GitHub Actions with full stdout logs (enabled via `StreamHandler(sys.stdout)` in `daily_pipeline.py`).
+  Each GitHub Actions run exposes full logs under "Actions", allowing inspection of any agent step.

-- **Change Tracking:**
+- **Auto-Deployment:**
-  Git commits to the updated frontend serve as version-controlled records of pipeline activity.
+  If `docs/index.html` is updated, the change is automatically committed and served through GitHub Pages.

 ---

 ## 4. Conclusion

-This pipeline automates daily customer support by combining ML, automation, and monitoring in one modular system.
-The orchestration simulates multi-agent workflows, while the integration of a live API, GitHub Actions, and GitHub Pages ensures full reproducibility and visibility.

-The system is stable, extensible, and provides a strong foundation for future enhancements including:
-- Retrieval-Augmented Generation (RAG)
-- Full LLM-powered response generation
-- Feedback-driven model retraining
+This MLOps pipeline automates solopreneur support by combining modular agents, ML-based intent classification, rule-based reasoning, and CI/CD deployment into a daily feedback loop.
+It adheres to good design practices by avoiding label leakage, tracking state via DB, and maintaining a clear separation between training and inference logic.

+As designed, the system is lightweight, interpretable, and production-aware — but ready to evolve toward more intelligent architectures (e.g., LLM-based RAG, CrewAI orchestration, IMAP inbox integration).

 ---